Mastering the Art of Responding to RFP Template: Strategies for Success

 • Variants for different industries or client sizes

-The best content libraries automatically flag content that needs updates based on:
+The best content libraries help flag content that needs updates based on:

 • Product version references